eyang3/site/source/_posts/testjs.md

 -- Update

 Blindly grabbing data from Wikipedia is dumb.
 Previous map had old data of the 114th Congress.
 Current map is of the 115th congress.
 Some updates are that I've added in the Representative's name, as well as listed the open seats due to special elections in Green.
-Montana I left as red even though it's technically open, because of Zinke is supposed to be appointed to be secretary of the interior.
+Montana I left as red even though it's technically open, because while Zinke is supposed to be appointed to be secretary of the interior, the chances of flipping Montana are probably really low.

 {% raw %}
 <style>